 It’s thought the trend came about because of the extreme cold here – temperatures dip as low as -40C (-40F) in northern Finland.
 This makes a warm Thermos, or coming home to a cup of coffee, inviting.
 Meanwhile, during the short but hot summers, iced coffee steps in to satiate the cravings for caffeine.

-It may seem strange then that multinational coffee chains such as Starbucks haven’t caught on in the country and are found only in the capitol city of Helsinki and its airport.
-The simple reason is that they are not needed as there are more than enough national chains, indie establishments, and even corner shops making pots of coffee for their customers.
+It may seem strange, then, that multinational coffee chains haven’t caught on here; you’ll only find a Starbucks in the capital city of Helsinki and its airport.
+The simple explanation is they aren’t needed – there are more than enough national chains, indie establishments and even corner shops making pots of coffee.

-While some do still drink it alone, having coffee is considered much more of a social activity in Finland.
-Not only do coffee shops make ideal meeting spots, but coffee is almost always served during a visit to someone else’s home.
-Even if you drop by somebody’s home unannounced, they will almost always put on a pot for you.
-It is considered rude to leave a restaurant or home before everyone has finished their coffee.
+Some Finnish people do drink coffee alone, but drinking coffee is considered more of a social activity here.
+Coffee shops make ideal meeting spots, and coffee is almost always served during a visit to someone else’s home.
+Even if you drop by a friend’s home unannounced, they will almost always put on a pot for you; it’s considered rude to leave before everyone has finished their drink.

-Coffee in Finland is almost always served with cake.
-There is even a word in Finnish, kakkukahvi, which means “coffee and cake.”
-A type of sweet bun topped with vanilla icing known as pulla is a particularly popular accompaniment with coffee and you can find the recipe online.
+Additionally, coffee is almost always served with cake in Finland.
+There is even a Finnish word for it, kakkukahvi, which means coffee and cake.
+A type of sweet bun topped with vanilla icing (known as pulla) is a popular accompaniment.